 World History focuses on the development of world cultures, paying primary attention to Africa, Asia, and Latin America.
+By studying topics from ancient civilizations to the Cold War, students gain an understanding of how human relationships have shaped Earth's landscape and the events that shape the world we know today.
 The course also concentrates on regional geography, heritage, and a culture's transition to the world of the 21st Century.